She's got that Jewess look."

 - The NBC sitcom Friends:

-- Monica Geller was Jewish but fell outside this trope.
-She was The Unfavourite and her parents never pampered her.
+- Monica Geller was Jewish but fell way outside of this trope.
+She was The Unfavourite, her parents never pampered her and she had to fight for everything she got.

 - Maggie Wheeler as Janice is close, though she too is not explicitly identified as Jewish.